fbouquet/trophic_network/README.md

 For each trophic level, you can provide the following information:
 - The populations of the different species in percentage (array of numbers between 0 and 1)
-- The occupation matrix of the trophic level by the previous trophic level (except for the first trophic level): the lines represent the preys (current trophic level) and the rows represent the predators (previous trophic level).
+- The occupation matrix of the trophic level by the previous trophic level (except for the first trophic level): the rows represent the preys (current trophic level) and the columns represent the predators (previous trophic level).
 Each number of the matrix must be a number between 0 and 1.
 - The colors to be used for drawing the trophic level.
 Each color is an object with the properties `fill` and `text`: the `fill` color is used for drawing the rectangles and the triangles starting